laizheng/MyCpp11Tutorial/SmartPointers.md

 std::shared_ptr can work in multiple threads, provided each thread has __its own copy or copies__.
 In this case, the changes to the reference count are indeed synchronized(but it's our responsibility that make sure what we do with the shared data is correctly synchronized).
 + Standard guarantees reference counting is handled thread safe and it's platform independent
 + Standard guarantees that only one thread (holding last reference) will call delete on shared object
-+ shared_ptr does not guarantee any thread safety for object stored in it?
++ shared_ptr does not guarantee any thread safety for object stored in it

 ![Separate Instance is Thread-safe](shared_ptr_separate_instances.png)